drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 during that epoch, and a classifier was trained to discriminate between each pair of consonants (for 23 consonants, this yields 276 pairwise comparisions, with each comparison having ~220 trials of training data).
-This initial experiment serves as a “sanity check” that sufficient information remains in the neural signals after all preprocessing steps have been carried out.
+This initial experiment serves as a “sanity check” that sufficient information about the neural processing of consonant identity is picked up by EEG, and that the information remains in the neural signals after all preprocessing steps have been carried out.

 In experiment 2, trials are again labelled using consonant identity, but instead of pairwise classifiers, 23 one-versus-rest (OVR) classifiers were